catalyst-cloud/catalystcloud-docs/source/backups/creating-backup.rst

     $ openstack volume backup restore <BACKUP_ID> <VOLUME_ID>

-Depending on which backup we want to use, Openstack will perform different actions when restoring our volume.
+Depending on which backup we want to use, OpenStack will perform different actions when restoring our volume.

-If we choose our original backup to restore from, then Openstack will perform a full restore of our backup.
+If we choose our original backup to restore from, then OpenStack will perform a full restore of our backup.
 This will restore the volume to the point in time our original backup was created.: